 7. Walk along the Cheonggyecheon Stream

 The Cheonggyecheon stream is one activity you can enjoy in Seoul while appreciating nature.
-The 11 km stream is a great spot to stroll around the city; nature meets city kind of vibe.
+The 11 km stream is a magnificent spot to stroll around the city; nature meets a city vibe.
 The sound of the flowing water is relaxing while walking, sitting, or dipping your feet from the water stream.
 The Cheongyecheon stream’s design varies every season, but either way, this stream is worth seeing.

 Eating Korean street food such as tteokbokki, odeng (fish cakes), gimbap, and mandu (dumpling) is the best way to end your day after the long walk and meaning conversations (Avenue of youth in Jonggak.)

 Locations: 37 Mugyo-ro, Jongno-gu, Seoul, Korea (Seorin-dong) City Hall Station (subway line 1) exit 4, (5 min. on foot); Euljiro 1(il)-ga Station (subway line 2) exit 2, 3, (10 min. on foot); Dongdaemun Station (subway line 4) exit 6, 8, (5 min. on foot)